arb/tacky/README.md

     - `[state]` - this value will be attached to `request.response.plugins.tacky.state` so it will be available during the various request lifecycle methods.
 Defaults to `null`. `state` is also stored in the cache so it should only contain information truly necessary for generating a cached response and should *not* include any request specific information.
 - `[privacy]` - override the global `privacy` setting on a per route basis.
 - `[expiresIn]` - override the global `expiresIn` setting on a per route basis.
 - `[generateKey(request)]` - a function used to generate the cache key.
 The default value will return `request.raw.req.url`.
-If `undefined` is returned, cache lookup and storage will be completely skilled.
+If `undefined` is returned, cache lookup and storage will be completely skipped.
 All other results must be strings.
   - `request` - incoming hapi request object.

 tacky provides two additional data points throughout the request lifecycle via `response.plugins.tacky`; `state` and `cache`.
 These can be used outside of the plugin for business specific application.